 Hogan’s former chief of staff implored him to back him up.
-Instead, Hogan publicly rebutted him
+Instead, Hogan publicly rebutted him.

 The agency reimbursed McGrath more than $61,000 in expenses after he resigned, based on receipts often more than a year old.
 The tally included a $1,000-a-night hotel room in New York, documents show, and $2.50 for parking when McGrath visited a sick employee in the hospital.
 The agency also covered McGrath’s $14,500 tuition bill for a Harvard Kennedy School program, records show, even though it took place after he resigned.

-McGrath’s email said his predecessor’s expenses were far higher than what was tallied in the publicly released documents.
+McGrath’s email said his predecessors’ expenses were far higher than what was tallied in the publicly released documents.
 He said they charged expenses directly to a corporate credit card and did not expense them individually.

 “During their tenures, hundreds of corporate credit cards were issued to MES employees, including themselves,” McGrath wrote of his predecessors.
 “During my tenure, this was reversed, and we eliminated hundreds of corporate credit cards, including my own, in favor of returning to the previous model of self-pay/reimbursement.”